-Methods such as mathematics, statistics, programming, data handling, presentation skills, academic writing, and scientific and experimental skills are offered to all students as part of the Methods and Skills area in their curriculum.
+Methods and skills such as mathematics, statistics, programming, data handling, presentation skills, academic writing, and scientific and experimental skills are offered to all students as part of the Methods and Skills area in their curriculum.
 The modules that are specifically assigned to each study programs equip students with transferable academic skills.
 They convey and practice specific methods that are indispensable for each students' chosen study program.
-Students are required to take 20 CP in the Methods and Skills area.
-The size of all Methods and Skills modules is 5 CP.
+Students are required to take 20 CP in the Methods area.
+The size of all Methods modules is 5 CP.

-To pursue GEM as a major, the following Methods modules (20 CP) need to be taken as mandatory modules:
+To pursue IBA as a major, the following Methods modules (15 CP) need to be taken as mandatory modules:

-- Methods Module: Applied Calculus (m, 5 CP) - Methods Module: Applied Statistics with R (m, 5 CP) - Methods Module: Qualitative Research Methods (m, 5 CP) - Methods Module: Econometrics (m, 5 CP)
+- Methods Module: Applied Calculus (m, 5 CP) - Methods Module: Applied Statistics with SPSS (me, 5 CP) or Methods Module: Applied Statistics with R (me, 5 CP) - Methods Module: Qualitative Research Methods (m, 5 CP)